City Engineer-City of Rockford

 „« As the lead professional engineer for the City of Rockford, the City Engineer will make presentations before the City Council and at various neighborhood and other public meetings as needed.

 Candidates must have a bachelor's degree in civil engineering and also possess a professional engineer¡¦s license with the State of IL, or if licensed in another state, have the ability to acquire a State of IL license within one (1) year of hire.
 Candidates must have 8 years increasingly responsible civil engineering experience, preferably at the local government level, of which 3 years in a supervisory/managerial capacity.
 Any satisfactory equivalent combination of experience and training may be substituted for the required experience.
 The successful candidate will be a highly collaborative, experienced executive with a proven track record in CIP budgeting, administration and creative problem solving.
 Candidates must possess the ability to work closely with elected and appointed officials as well as with other department heads on any issues impacting the City¡¦s infrastructure.
 The starting salary range is $92,000 - $112,000 DOQ.
 Residency within Winnebago County or within 15 miles of the Rockford Public Safety building within one year is required.
-Apply online with resume, cover letter, and contact information for three professional references at www.govhrusa.com/current-positions/recruitment by November 30, 2017 to the attention of Heidi Voorhees, President, GovHRUSA 630 Dundee Road, Suite 130, Northbrook, IL.
+Apply at once at www.GovHRJobs.com with resume, cover letter, and contact information for three professional references the attention of Heidi Voorhees, President, GovHRUSA 630 Dundee Road, Suite 130, Northbrook, IL.
 Electronic submission required.
-Tel: 847-380-3243.

 Assistant County Engineer for Program Development